It is common knowledge that spouses are entitled to collect Social Security benefits on their fellow spouses’ work records.

 As a spouse, you have the option of claiming a Social Security retirement benefit based on your own earnings record or collecting a spousal benefit equal to half of your spouse’s Social Security benefit.
-You are automatically entitled to whichever benefit is higher and you can collect on your spouse’s record even if you have never worked yourself.
+You are automatically entitled to whichever benefit is higher, and you can collect on your spouse’s record even if you have never worked yourself.

-As a divorced spouse you can collect benefits on your ex-spouse’s record, even if the ex-spouse has remarried and even if the ex-spouse’s new spouse is collecting on the same record.
+As a divorced spouse, you can collect benefits on your ex-spouse’s record, even if the ex-spouse has remarried and even if the ex-spouse’s new spouse is collecting on the same record.

 But to get this benefit, you must meet the following requirements: